 Because Naltrexone is a full opioid antagonist, patients should not use opioids 7-10 days before starting this medication.
 Naltrexone is available in a pill form (taken once daily) or an injectable form (taken once monthly).

 Is MAT for Everyone?

-Medication for Addiction Treatment is designated to treat opioid use, but there are always precautions that can be taken for certain populations to ensure the best outcomes for health, wellness, and recovery.
+Medication-Assisted Treatment is designated to treat opioid use, but there are always precautions that can be taken for certain populations to ensure the best outcomes for health, wellness, and recovery.